ECASLab/cynq/docs/GettingStarted.md

 dma->Download(out_mem, out_mem->Size(), 0, ExecutionType::Sync);
 ```

-Both methods takes: `(memory, size, offset, execution_type)`, where `size` is the amount of data to transfer in bytes, `offset` moves the starting point of the data and `execution_type` is the type of execution:
+Both methods take: `(memory, size, offset, execution_type)`, where `size` is the amount of data to transfer in bytes, `offset` moves the starting point of the data and `execution_type` is the type of execution:

 * `cynq::ExecutionType::Sync`: synchronous mode
 * `cynq::ExecutionType::Async`: asynchronous mode